onyx-and-iris/voicemeeter-compact/README.md

 ![Image of unlabelled app](nolabels.png)

 If the GUI looks like the above when you first load it, then no channels are labelled.
-From the `menu->Profiles->Load Profile` you may load an example config.
+From the menu, `Profiles->Load Profile` you may load an example config.
 Save your current Voicemeeter settings first :).

-### kind_id
-A *kind_id* specifies a major Voicemeeter version.
-This may be one of:
-- `basic`
-- `banana`
-- `potato`

 ## Config Files
+The following config files should be placed in the same directory as your `__main__.py`.

 ### app.toml
 Configure certain startup states for the app.
 - `theme`